 Collaborations and strategic partnerships with other land agencies are important to address shared weed problems.
 The Moab UMTRA site boundary is considered the berms closest to the river, thus the extent of onsite management.
 Any vegetation towards the river from the berms will be managed by Utah Division of Natural Resources.
 Collaboration will allow beneficial management for both agencies.
-Currently, revegetation staff are collaborating with Utah Department of Natural Resources to address encroaching noxious weeds along the shared eastern site boundary.
+In 2022, UMTRA revegetation staff successfully collaborated with Utah Department of Natural Resources to treat encroaching noxious weeds (tamarisk and Russian knapweed) along the shared eastern site boundary.